QingyangZeng-121/Shopping_QingyangZeng/README.md

 Finally, you exit the MySQL command line interface using the "exit" command.

+### Logging in as root
 Please note that these steps are important to secure your MySQL installation, but it is also important to take other security measures such as firewalls, regular backups and monitoring to ensure that your database is protected from unauthorised access and data loss.
+To interact with MySQL Server from the command line, use the MySQL Client Utility, which is installed as a dependency of the MySQL Server software package.

     mysql -u debian-sys-maint -p